wassimchakib/leaderboard/README.md

 # LeaderBoard

-> This is a project that uses API to send user scores and show them
+> The template serves for saving game scores and sorting it by the highest ones using API

 ## Built With